doi-foundation/doi-handbook/README.md

 References to the DOI Handbook should always be made to: https://doi.org/10.1000/182

-All Handbook change requests should be entered as Github Issues
+All Handbook change requests should be entered as Github Issues.

+Note that you need a Github account in order to create Issues

 (Open the Issues tab above and click on the New Issue button and complete the form.)